aphiweluntonti-max/ST10512089_PROG5121_Part-1/README.md

 -If statement with conditions of null username and null password and make it return false.
 -Used return this method to both the username and password and make it both  equals to username and password by using brackets in  the end.
 -Used public string return login status with the condition of boolean method of success.
--Used if statement with the condition of success and return method with the message of Welcome and it is great to see you with inverted commas and wrote +username+
+-Used if statement with the condition of success and return method with the message of Welcome and it is great to see you with inverted commas and wrote +username+.
--Else if the user's 3 variables is incorrect, the return method will be implemented with  the message of the three variables to be incorrect and ask the user to try again
+-Else if the user's 3 variables is incorrect, the return method will be implemented with  the message of the three variables to be incorrect and ask the user to try again.

 ===THE END OF MY LOGIN JAVA CODE===
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ====JAVA MAIN FOR REGISTRATION====

+-Public class is Main and using public static void main for our starting point for our code.
+-Imported the Scanner java class so my code could scan the the user's details -